danielyogel/full-stack-prisma-trpc-mobx-react/README.md

 ## Init CICD

-0. Turn on Github Actions for your repo.
+1. Activate Github Actions for your repo.
-1. Signup to fly.io using fly command line tool.
+2. Signup to fly.io, then login using fly's command line tool.
-2. create a token using `fly tokens create deploy -x 999999h` and add a it under the Settings tab, go to Secrets and variables and select Actions.
-Click on the green "New repository secret" button, enter the name as FLY_API_TOKEN, and copy the token as the secret.
+3. create a token `fly tokens create deploy -x 999999h` Click on the green "New repository secret" button, enter the name as FLY_API_TOKEN, and copy the token as the secret.
-3. run `fly launch` in the main dir, and when asked say yes for postgresql. **after this step fly.toml should look the same with a different app name. 'release_command' must stay the same.
-Aslo make you sure there is enough RAM**
-4. when you push a new commit - CICD will run.
+4. run `fly launch` in the main dir,
+5. when asked - say yes for postgresql.
+6. add `release_command = "npm run release-command"` as appears in the existing fly.toml file.
+7. push the fly.toml, and validate that the action runs successfully.